Set up TLS (or SSL) inspection on Chrome devices

 1) Set up a hostname whitelist

-For Chrome devices to work on a domain with SSL inspection, some hostnames need to be exempt from inspection.
+For Chrome devices to work on a domain with TLS inspection (also known as SSL inspection), some hostnames need to be exempt from inspection.
 This is because certificates can only be imported at the user level and are only honored for user-level traffic.
-Some device-level traffic doesn’t use the SSL certificate to protect users against certain kinds of security risks.
+Some device-level traffic doesn’t use the TLS or SSL certificate to protect users against certain kinds of security risks.

-To ensure that Chrome devices work with SSL inspection, you need to whitelist the following hostnames on your proxy server.
+To ensure that Chrome devices work with TLS inspection, you need to whitelist the following hostnames on your proxy server.
 For details on how to whitelist hostnames, check with your web filter provider.

 - September 25, 2018: Added chromeos-ca.gstatic.com